jigyasaG18/Movie-Recommendation-System-Project/README.md

 - **Deployment:** Docker for containerization and Heroku or AWS for cloud deployment

 ## Dataset
-The Movie Recommendation System uses the [MovieLens dataset](https://grouplens.org/datasets/movielens/) and The Movie Database (TMDb) API, providing a rich collection of movie ratings, genres, and user reviews.
+The Movie Recommendation System uses The Movie Database (TMDb) API, providing a rich collection of movie ratings, genres, and user reviews.
 The dataset includes:
 - Movie titles
 - Genres
 - User ratings